Mt. Bierstadt Trail

 Hike this trail early in the morning to avoid afternoon storms.
 Lightening and snow storms are not uncommon even in summer.
 The best time of year to hike this trail is mid summer after the snow has melted.
 If you are an experienced mountaineer, you’ll know what gear to bring for snowier months.

-Other trails in this area you may like: Rosalie Trail, Square Tops Lake Trail, Sporting Times Trail, Silver Dollar Lake Trail.
+If you like the Mt Bierstadt Trail, other trails in this area you may like: Rosalie Trail, Square Tops Lake Trail, Sporting Times Trail, Silver Dollar Lake Trail.

 For Guanella Pass Road Seasonal Conditions and Closure times click Colorado Dept. of Transport